 Nutrition in Practice

-The unit will provide you with an understanding of meal planning and food preparation.
-The unit explores the sociological, economic and cultural influences on food choice, diet and health behaviours, developing practical understanding of the culinary barriers to optimum nutrition, health and wellbeing.
-You will work practically and creatively with a range of foods to plan menus, prepare food, estimate portion size and nutrient content to better understand our relationship with food.
+We've designed this unit to provide you with an understanding of meal planning and food preparation.
+You'll explore the sociological, economic and cultural influences on food choice, diet and health behaviours, developing practical understanding of the culinary barriers to optimum nutrition, health and wellbeing.
+You'll work practically and creatively with a range of foods to plan menus, prepare food, estimate portion size and nutrient content to better understand our relationship with food.

 In this unit, we'll deliver core knowledge and skills to enable you to assess and analyse an individual’s nutritional status using dietary intake and body composition assessment..
 You'll do this by measuring an individual’s food intake, calculating their nutritional requirements and developing potential management strategies.
 You'll learn to assess nutritional status using standard and advanced anthropometric methods.
 You'll also learn a range of dietary intake assessment methods, the calculation of nutritional requirements and practical management strategies, should you identify the need for nutritional intervention.
 We'll also teach you about dietary-related diseases and conditions, and covers practical skills in designing individual level dietary support and interventions.